Sympathy Cards & Words of Sympathy

 - We can know that the best ways to comfort are simple.

 Sample messages of sympathy, poems, quotes, and ideas for what to write in a sympathy card.

 Ideas to help you be supportive and offer comfort to a hurting friend or family member.

-New on Our Words of Sympathy Blog
+New Articles on the Words of Sympathy Blog

 One of the best New Year’s resolutions that you can make this year is to improve your active listening skills.
 It’s okay if you’re not a good listener.
 Anyone can improve with a little awareness and practice.
 Once mastered, this valuable communication tool will go a long way in improving any relationship – whether it’s… Continue reading 5 Simple Ways to Improve Your Active Listening Skills